nxskok/pasias/docs/11-tidying-and-selecting-data.md

 above or below the overall median the data values are.)

-The story here, as ever, is consistency: whatever you thought was wrong, looking at the boxplots, needs to guide the test you do.
-This should probably be a flow chart, but this way works too:
+The story here, as ever, is consistency: whatever you thought was wrong, looking at the boxplots, needs to guide the test you do:

 * if you are not happy with normality, go with